ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.smartgarden/README.md

 | timestamps | all timestamps are given in UTC; if a received timestamp is not a valid timestamp, `01 Jan 1970 00:00:00Z` (Unix time zero) is used instead.
 So if you see this date/time please report. |
 | numbers | if a number is not a valid number, `-1` is used instead.
 So if you see this number please report. |

+Requests to control a device will succeed as soon as the command was accepted by the smart Gateway.
+A successful execution of the command on the device itself can be observed by a respective state change.
+*Example:* sending a command to start the VALVE service of a smart Water Control will result in the `activity_value` data point of the service to be changed after the device processed the command.

+**Note:** Requests to control a device cannot be sent while the smartgarden adapter is not connected to
+GARDENA smart system API.

 ### For SERVICE_MOWER
 #### Controlling